 General Motors Company ("GM") intends to file a proxy statement and associated white proxy card with the U.S. Securities and Exchange Commission (the "SEC") in connection with the solicitation of proxies for GM's 2017 Annual Meeting (the "Proxy Statement").
 GM, its directors and certain of its executive officers will be participants in the solicitation of proxies from shareholders in respect of the 2017 Annual Meeting.
-Information regarding the names of GM's directors and executive officers and their respective interests in GM by security holdings or otherwise is set forth in GM's Annual Report on Form 10-K for the fiscal year ended December 31, 2016, filed with the SEC on Percember 19, 2016.
+Information regarding the names of GM's directors and tert respective interests in GM by security holdings or otherwise is set forth in GM's Annual Report on Form 10-K for the fiscal year ended December 31, 2016, filed with the SEC on April 22, 2016 and GM's Form 8-K filed with the SEC on December 19, 2016.
 To the extent holdings of such participants in GM's securities are not reported, or have changed since the amounts described, in the 2016 proxy statement, such changes have been reflected on Initial Statements of Beneficial Ownership on Form 3 or Statements of Change in Ownership on Form 4 filed with the SEC.
-Details concerning the nominees of GM's Board of Directors for election at the 2017 Annual Meeting will be included in the Proxy Statement.
-BEFORE MAKING ANY VOTING DECISION, INVESTORS AND SHAREHOLDERS OF THE COMPANY ARE URGED TO READ ALL RELEVANT DOCUMENTS FILED WITH OR FURNISHED TO THE SEC, INCLUDING THE COMPANY'S DEFINITIVE PROXY STATEMENT AND ANY SUPPLEMENTS THERETO, BECAUSE THEY WILL CONTAIN IMPORTANT INFORMATION.
-Investors and shareholders will be able to obtain a copy of the definitive Proxy Statement and other relevant documents filed by GM free of charge from the SEC's website, www.gec.gov.
-GM's shareholders will also be able to obtain, without charge, a copy of the definitive Proxy Statement and other relevant filed documents by directing a request by mail to GM's website, https://www.gec.gov.
-GM's shareholders will also be able to obtain, without charge, a copy of the definitive Proxy Statement and other relevant filed documents by directin
+The COMPANY ARE URGED TO READ ALL RELEVANT DOCUMENTS FILED WITH OR FUZNISHED TO THE COMPANY'S DEFINITIVE PROXY STATEMENT AND ANY SUPPLEMENTS THERETO, BECAUSE THEY WILL CONTAIN IMPORTANT INFORMATION.
+Investors and shareholders will be able to obtain a copy of the definitive Proxy Statement and other relevant documents filed by GM free of charge from the SEC's website, www.sec.gov.
+GM's shareholders will also be able to obtain, without charge, a copy of the definitive Proxy Statement and other relevant filed documents by directing a request by mail to GM's stockholder services at General Motors Company, Mail Code 482-C25-A36, 300 Renaissance Center, P.O.
+Box 300, Detroit, Michigan 48265-3000 or at stockholder services@gm com or from the investor relations section of GM's barbelofer.